Australian Open heat: Players sent to 'abattoir'

 Dimitrov played in the afternoon sun and got the better of Andrey Rublev 6-3 4-6 6-4 6-4, gaining some revenge after the young, big-hitting Russian won their encounter at the US Open.
 Shade on the main show court provided a little respite.

-Dimitrov was in control at a set and 4-2 but then had to overturn a 4-2 deficit in the third as actor Will Smith watched from the stands.
+Dimitrov was in control at a set and 4-2 but then had to overturn a 2-4 deficit in the third.

-The Bulgarian entered Melbourne as the third seed after winning the year-end championships yet is bidding to reach a first grand slam quarterfinal since making the semis in Melbourne and losing a marathon to Nadal 12 months ago.
+The Bulgarian entered Melbourne as the third seed after winning the year-end championships.
+But he is bidding to reach a first grand slam quarterfinal since making the semis and losing a marathon match to Nadal 12 months ago.

 He was nearly upset in the second round, stretched to 8-6 in the fifth set by US qualifier Mackenzie McDonald.

-His next opponent is either the talented, controversial Nick Kyrgios or 2008 finalist Jo-Wilfried Tsonga.

 Svitolina ended the sojourn of fellow Ukrainian Marta Kostyuk, who at 15 was the youngest player to reach a grand slam third round in more than 20 years, 6-2 6-2.

-Svitolina -- considered by some to be the favorite in the women's draw after winning a title in Brisbane in January -- needed a mere 59 minutes to advance.
+Svitolina -- considered by some to be the favorite in the women's draw after winning in Brisbane -- needed just 59 minutes to advance.

 Free lesson

-Asked what she took out of the experience, Kostyuk replied: "A lot.
+Asked what she took away from the experience, Kostyuk joked: "A lot.
 How much you have to pay Svitolina to have a one-hour lesson, so I got it for free."

+After saving two match points and rallying from 5-1 down in the third set against Jana Fett, second-seed Wozniacki had an easier time Friday, dispatching 30th-seed Kiki Bertens 6-4 6-3.
+But French Open winner Ostapenko was upset by Estonia's 32nd seed Anett Kontaveit 6-3 1-6 6-3.

 Edmund, 23, is the last British player remaining in singles after Andy Murray's injury withdrawal and Johanna Konta's upset loss Thursday.